Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

 # Final Words

 And that is it ladies and gentleman.
-We wrote, deployed, updated and scaled a distributed application with Kubernetes.
+We wrote, deployed, updated and scaled (well, not yet really) a distributed application with Kubernetes.

-Any questions, please feel free to chat in the comments below, I'm happy to answer
+Any questions, please feel free to chat in the comments below, I'm happy to answer.

 I hope you enjoyed reading this.
-I know, it's quiet long and I was thinking of splitting it up, but having a cohesive, one long page guide is sometimes useful and makes it easy to find something.
+I know, it's quiet long and I was thinking of splitting it up, but having a cohesive, one page guide is sometimes useful and makes it easy to find something or save it for later read or even print as PDF.

 Thank you for reading,
 Gergely.